uchicago-dsi/compostable-disintegration-analysis/README.md

 Currently the pipelines we used to clean the data as well as notebooks used to showcase example visualizations are stored in the notebooks folder

+To run the notebooks in Docker:
+1. Open terminal and type in the following, make sure that it runs without getting an error: docker build -t compostable .
+2. Then, after it finishes building, type in the following: docker run -p 8888:8888 compostable
+3. You will see 3 URLs generated, please copy the last one into your default browser, and Jupyter Notebook will be launched in Docker

 **Pipelines**:

 The pipelines transform raw data into cleaned and organized data tables, making them more accessible for analysis and visualization.
 Currently, these pipelines are implemented in notebooks, allowing for a detailed examination and resolution of specific issues within each of the 16 trial datasets.